kin-cheung/udacity-aws-cloud-architect/P1/Increased_Cost Estimate_rationale.md

 Your budget has been reduced from $8,000-$10,000 to a maximum of $6,500.
 What services will you modify to meet this new budget?

 #### Rationale
-In order to meet the new budget reducing from maximum $10,000 to a maximum of %6,500, I did the following changes to the initial cost estimate.
+In order to meet the new budget reducing to a maximum of $6,500, I did the following changes to the initial cost estimate.
 1. Decreased the number of database snapshots from 2 to 1 and changed the frequency of snapshots taken from 2x daily to daily.
 Taking database snapshots is imparative in disaster recovery, but we can suvive having a single snapshot daily rather than twice daily.
 2. Took advantage of the pricing model of standard reserved instances and commited to a reservation term of 1 year with monthly payment option for ES2 instances and RDS instances
 3. Scaled down the instance type for EC2 from'm5.xlarge' to 't3.medium'.
 We can rely on auto-scaling to cope with traffic spikes that are expected to occur during certain times of the day.